 It is important to know the accident reporting laws in West Virginia and how you can retrieve copies of reports.
 Here are common questions on accident reports and how to access them.

-When Do You Need an Accident Report?
+When Do You Need a Car Accident Report?

 Accident reports fall under two categories: police and driver.
 If you call the police to an accident scene, the officer will file the report.
 However, if the damages are not extensive enough to get the police involved, then you will file a driver report.